CisSovereign/CisSovereign.github.io/_posts/2014-03-31-welcome-collin.markdown

 date:   2014-03-31 11:14:51
 ---

-The ideation process for entrepreneurial endeavors is often times the most glorified process of the start-up proces.
+The ideation process for entrepreneurial endeavors is often times the most glorified process of the start-up process.
 In movies it is seen as the **'ah-ha!'** moment that magically comes said individual.
 But this is rarely the case, and if it is, the idea is usually lackluster at best.

 **A truly good ideation process is hard.**